 205 When any subsequent information is made available on a website, managers of a scheme must give a notice (other than via a website) to recipients informing them that the information is available on the website.
 This notice will not be required where: • at least two documents have been given to the recipient by hand or sent to the recipient's last known postal address • each of those letters asks the recipient to give their electronic (email) address to the scheme and informs the recipient of their right to request (in writing) that information or documents are not to be provided electronically • a third letter has been given to the recipient by hand or sent to the recipient's last known postal address and includes a statement that further information will be available to read on the website and that no further notifications will be sent to the recipient and • the managers of the scheme do not know the recipient's email address and have not received a written request that information or documents are not to be provided to the recipient electronically.
-Exercise carried out and majority of scheme documentation delivered electronically, except to those who have opted out of ecommunications.
-Exercise to be carried out in late 2021/early 2022 to update communication preferences for members.
-206 In some cases, the Disclosure Regulations 2013 specify that information must be made available by one of the following methods: • available to view free of charge, at a place that is reasonable having regard to the request • published on a website (in which case the procedure to be followed before making information available on a website does not apply, except that the person or trade union must be notified of certain details) • given for a charge that does not exceed the expense incurred in preparing, posting and packing the information, or • publicly available elsewhere.
+Exercise carried out and majority of scheme documentation delivered electronically, except to those who have opted out of ecommunications 206 In some cases, the Disclosure Regulations 2013 specify that information must be made available by one of the following methods: • available to view free of charge, at a place that is reasonable having regard to the request • published on a website (in which case the procedure to be followed before making information available on a website does not apply, except that the person or trade union must be notified of certain details) • given for a charge that does not exceed the expense incurred in preparing, posting and packing the information, or • publicly available elsewhere.
 Compliant 207 Schemes should design and deliver communications to scheme members in a way that ensures they are able to engage with their pension provision.
 Information should be clear and simple to understand as well as being accurate and easily accessible.
 It is important that members are able to understand their pension arrangements and make informed decisions where required.
-Ongoing Exercise 208 Schemes should attempt to make contact with their scheme members and, where contact is not possible, schemes should carry out a tracing exercise to locate the member and ensure that their member data are up-to-date.
+Ongoing Exercise to establish preferred member method of delivery on an individual member basis (eg preferred language) 208 Schemes should attempt to make contact with their scheme members and, where contact is not possible, schemes should carry out a tracing exercise to locate the member and ensure that their member data are up-to-date.
 Numbers of "Gone Away" members identified.
-Facility available to check small numbers as required.
+New facility being used to check small numbers of members as required.
+Ongoing exercise 209 Where a person has made a request for information, schemes should acknowledge receipt if they are unable to provide the information at that stage.
+Schemes may encounter situations where the time period for providing information takes longer than expected.
+In these circumstances, schemes should notify the person and let them know when they are likely to receive the information.
+Scheme managers and managers (where different) must provide information in accordance with the time periods specified in the 2013 Act and Disclosure Regulations 2013.
+Compliant with appropriate processes in place 210 To promote transparency, schemes should make information readily available at all times to ensure that prospective and existing members are able to access information when they require it.
+Website, Intranet, bilingual (work continuing)